A cross-platform REST service and JavaScript client

 The free edition of DBGate has a limit on two users.

-The price of a perpetual license is 1,200 USD for use on up to five servers.
+The price of a perpetual license is 1,200 USD.

 We also recommend purchasing the warranty (20% of the price) to upgrade to the next major versions at no additional cost.